1. Where is the Student Section of the Budget and Finance Office located?

 - OTP Travel (OTP ATM), corner of Nador utca and Arany Janos utca

-If you experience any problem while using the ATM on CEU’s campus please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15 OR Bajcsy-Zsilinszky Endre ut 5-7).
+If you experience any problem while using the ATM on CEU’s campus please call the Non-Stop call center of CIB Bank: CIB24 - 06 40 242 242 or visit the main branches of the CIB Bank (Szent Istvan korut 15).

-14. What should I do if the CIB ATM in the lobby of CEU does not withdraw the money requested but the amount is deducted from my bank account?
+12. What should I do if the ATM in the lobby of CEU does not withdraw the money requested but the amount is deducted from my bank account?

-16. What can I do if I am outraged by some of the fees charged by the banks in Hungary/Austria?
+14. What can I do if I am outraged by some of the fees charged by the banks in Austria/Hungary?

 The fees charged to your bank account have to be in line with the current conditions of your bank account package.
 If the bank overcharged you, contact the Customer Service of the bank for getting information about the further steps you should take.

 15. Where can I use my bank card?

 Whether a bank card is accepted online or at a store depends on the payment network (Visa, MasterCard, etc.) it belongs to.
 The logo of the card company is shown on your bank card.
 It can be used wherever you see the same logo while purchasing.